yampelo/beagle/README.md

 -   VT API Sandbox Report asks for the hash to graph.
 -   FireEye HX requires the HX triage.

 Any graph created is stored locally in the folder defined under the `dir` key from the `storage` section in the configuration.
-This can be modified by setting the `BEAGLE__STORAGE__DIR` enviroment variable.
+This can be modified by setting the `BEAGLE__STORAGE__DIR` environment variable.

 Optionally, a comment can be added to any graph to better help describe it.